EzyBakeOven/ezybakeoven.github.io/README.md

   Resume Site
 </h1>

 This branch is the main development branch for my online Resume.
-Built files are put into the master branch which is deployed by Github Pages.
+Built files are put into the deployment branch which is deployed by Github Pages.

 ## 🚀 Quick start

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.

     ```shell
     npm run develop